Forensic Accounting Services for Litigants, Business Owners, and Attorneys

 • Core financial records — bank statements, tax returns, general ledgers, financial statements, QuickBooks files, or other accounting records covering the period in dispute.

-• Third-party records already obtained — any documents received from financial institutions, employers, or business partners, and a list of additional sources that may need to be subpoenaed or requested.
+• Third-party records already obtained or needed — documents received from financial institutions, employers, business partners, or other sources, plus a list of additional sources that may need to be requested, exchanged voluntarily, subpoenaed, or produced.

-• Any financial work from the other side — reports, schedules, or damage calculations already produced, even if preliminary, so review and rebuttal strategy can begin early.
+• Any financial work from the other side — reports, schedules, or damage calculations already produced, even if preliminary, so review, rebuttal, and independent analysis can begin for all parties.

-• Key dates and deadlines — the engagement timeline, any court or arbitration deadlines, and the date by which a written report or opinion is needed.
+• Key dates and deadlines — the engagement timeline, any negotiation, mediation, arbitration, court, or matter deadlines, and the date by which a written report or opinion is needed.

 When Forensic Accounting Helps